felipedelosh/DataOfRandomPersons/README.txt

 This is developed by FELIPEDELOSH.py

-This aplication generate a data from persons: ID, names, lastnames, birthDATE 'DD/MM/YYYY', sex, movil phone standard of colombia.
+This aplication generate a data from persons: ID, sex, names, lastnames, YYYY-MM-DD

 This APP is editable for any country:

 General funtion>

-1 - exist a folder called data and containts this .txt
+1 - exist a folder called "dataset" and containts this .txt with sample information

 	dbLASTNAME : contains all last name separate for line break. dbNAMEMALE : contains all names for men.